 Is there a charge for this service?

-Please refer to the Clerk-Recorder's Fee Schedule.
-Assessment Appeals Fees are non-refundable.
+Please refer to this Fee Schedule for assessment appeal charges.
+Assessment appeals fees are non-refundable.

 What is the process?